lindavr/Docs/readme.md

 ## Get started using a local repository

-As mentioned earlier, if you are making large contributions or are a Microsoft employee, you will need to make your contributions via a GitHub fork.
+As mentioned earlier, if you are making large contributions or are a Microsoft employee, you will need to create your own fork of the docs.microsoft.com repository, and clone it to your computer, creating your own local repository.
 If you're familiar with Git, you may want to just jump to the [Quickstart](#quickstart) section below.
 If you're unfamiliar with Git, you may want to review some of the resources provided in the [Resources](#resources) section below before beginning, then begin at the [Step-by-step](#step-by-step) section.

 #### Quickstart
 Once you've configured your GitHub account, installed a client Git tool (such as [Git Bash](https://git-scm.com/downloads)), and created your own fork of the repository you will be contributing to, you can use the following general steps to create a pull request that contains your proposed contributions: